 III.
 Loan Workout Arrangements

 Loan workout arrangements need to be designed to help ensure that the institution maximizes its recovery potential.
 Further, renewed or restructured loans to borrowers who have the ability to repay their debts under reasonable modified terms will not be subject to adverse classification solely because the value of the underlying collateral has declined to an amount that is less than the loan balance.

-So in short, if the CRE borrower and guarantors can write the check and you’d rather extend the loan, restructure the loan or what have you , the fact that the property is worth less than is owed is not the determining factor for whether or not the bank has to action on a CRE loan in technical default (default for reasons other than non-payment).
+So in short, if the borrower and guarantors of a distressed commercial real estate loan can write the check and you’d rather extend the loan, restructure the loan or what-have-you, the fact that the property is worth less than is owed is not the determining factor for whether or not the bank has to action on a CRE loan in technical default (default for reasons other than non-payment).
 It also say that bank’s must do whatever will allow them to maximize capital recovery (essentially).